Westchester Community Action Agency Opportunity assistance programs.

 The Head Start and Early Head Start programs offer clients with full scale comprehensive child development services for children from birth to five years of age.
 The agency will offer social competence and school readiness as well.

 Parents of the child can get help as well, as they are key to the child’s overall well being.
-They can be put into place to purse goals, can become involved in all aspects of the Head Start program, and be referred to resources such as job training.
+They can be put into place to purse goals they have, can become involved in all aspects of the Head Start program, and be referred to resources such as job training.
 There are a wide range of community agencies that work with WestCOP on this.

 There are several offices of the Westchester Community Action Opportunity Program, and they cover cities such as New Rochelle, Greenburgh, White Plains, Peekskill and more.
 The main office is at 2 Westchester Plaza, Elmsford, New York 10523.
 Dial 914.592.5600 for information.